vijaya-lakshmi-c/SQL_project_data_job_analysis/README.md

 # Tools I Used
 For my in-depth analysis of the data analyst job market, I utilized several essential tools:

-- **SQL:** Served as the foundation of my analysis, enabling me to query data effectively and extract meaningful insights.
+- **SQL**
-- **PostgreSQL:** The database management system used for storing and managing job posting data efficiently.
+- **PostgreSQL**
-- **Visual Studio Code:** My primary environment for writing and executing SQL queries, as well as managing database interactions.
+- **Visual Studio Code**
-- **Git & GitHub:** Used for version control and sharing code, facilitating collaboration and keeping track of project progress.
+- **Git & GitHub**

 # The Analysis
 Each query in this project was designed to investigate specific aspects of the data analyst job market.
 Here's how I approached each question:

 ### 1. Top paying Data Analyst Jobs
-To identify the highest-paying roles, I filtered data analyst positions by avergae yearly salary and location, focusing on remote jobs.
+To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
 This query hilights the high paying opportunities in the field.

 ```sql
 SELECT